niara100/Discord-ChatBot/README.md

 2) then you wanna get a botID from [PandoraBots](https://pandorabots.com/botmaster/en/mostactive) pick a bot from here click on it and on the url section you should see a part thats like botid=b0dafd24ee35a477 you wanna copy the part after the equal sign and put it in the config file by default chomsky is the bot id in the config file but you can change it to any bot.

 3) then fill out the rest of the parts in the config file they're fairly self explanatory and they have comments next to them.

+## 📌 | known issues

+- the bot wont have a response if you have a question mark anywhere in your message because of that i made it remove all question marks from the raw input to avoid this error from happening until i can fix it.